Code-Institute-Submissions/Nomads_collide/README.md

 - [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
-- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [Materialize](https://materializecss.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.